-Respite care is temporary care that allows caregivers to take the time they need for personal matters while ensuring their loved ones are receiving high-quality, uninterrupted care in a safe and supportive environment.
-Care can also be personalized for those with memory impairments to ensure residents are receiving the support they need.
+Respite care is temporary care that allows caregivers to take the time they need for personal matters while ensuring their loved ones receive high-quality, uninterrupted care in a safe and supportive environment.
+Care can be personalized for those with memory impairments to ensure their needs are met.

 Long-term care offers a continuation of hospital-level care while providing physical and emotional aid for an extended period of time to individuals with a serious, ongoing health condition or disability.
-This type of care is designed to provide high-touch support for daily living, such as bathing, grooming and mobility, among other activities, for longer periods of time.
+This type of care provides high-touch support for daily living, such as bathing, grooming, and mobility, among other activities, for longer periods of time.

 Long-term care can be integrated in a hospital setting or at a facility.
 Key services include: